European Foundation

 The Federal Ministry for Economics and Energy set up a the programme "INVEST - Venture Capital Grant" in 2013 to support private investors of venture capital, the so-called Business Angels.

 Business Angels invest their private capital in business start-ups that involve innovative ideas and products.
-With the INVEST scheme private investors who invest in young, innovative companies can receive a tax-free refund of 20% of the investment sum (acquisition grant).
+Under the INVEST programme, private investors who invest in young, innovative companies can now receive a tax-free refund of 15% of the investment amount (acquisition subsidy).
+Until 6 March 2024, the refund was 25%.
 Additionally, the investor (natural person) receives a flat-rate tax compensation of 25% of the profit made from the sale of his shares (exit subsidy).

 The INVEST scheme enables many new businesses in the high-technology sector to set up; Business Angels can help by sharing their financing and business knowledge.
 Business Angels are more flexible than other investors as they invest their own money.
 Moreover, entrepreneurs do not have to pay high monthly fees.